 - It has the lowest expense ratio when you compare it across other funds

-- It is highly diversified across different industries
+- Is highly diversified across different industries

 |Vanguard ETF VOO (USA)||0.04%|